Eczema on hands

 Seborrheic eczema

-Seborrheic eczema or seborrheic dermatitis is a rash that occurs primarily on the head, eyebrows and around the nose and causes fatty scaling and redness.
+Seborrheic eczema or seborrheic dermatitis is a chronic form of eczema and causes a rash that occurs primarily on the head, eyebrows and around the nose and causes fatty scaling and redness.
+These areas are typically oilier than other areas of the body, which makes them more prone to seborrheic eczema.
+It can also affect the upper and central chest.

 Contact dermatitis